2028 United States presidential election: Background

-The Republican Party returned to power in the United States in January 2025 with a government trifecta following the 2024 elections.
-Donald Trump, who was elected president in 2016 but lost a re-election bid in 2020 to Joe Biden, defeated Vice President Kamala Harris, who began her campaign following Biden's exit from the 2024 election.
-This election also saw JD Vance, a then-senator from Ohio, defeat Minnesota governor Tim Walz for the vice presidency.
-Trump's victory was credited to a post-pandemic surge in inflation, (Note: Attributed to multiple sources:) a migrant crisis at the U.S.–Mexico border, (Note: Attributed to multiple sources:) and a global anti-incumbent backlash.
+The Republican Party returned to power in the United States in January 2025 with a government trifecta—controlling the Senate, House of Representatives, and the presidency—following the 2024 elections.
+Donald Trump, who was elected president in 2016 before losing a re-election bid in 2020 to Joe Biden, defeated Vice President Kamala Harris, who immediately began her campaign following Biden's withdrawal from his re-election bid.
+Trump's victory was attributed to a post-pandemic surge in inflation, (Note: Attributed to multiple sources:) and a migrant crisis at the US–Mexico border, (Note: Attributed to multiple sources:) amidst the global anti-incumbent backlash.
+In March 2024, the Supreme Court unanimously ruled in Trump v.
+Anderson that Trump could seek office after challenges to his ballot eligibility were raised by several state attorneys general.

+JD Vance, a U.S. senator from Ohio, was selected as Trump's running mate and subsequently elected vice president.

 In addition, Republicans secured control of the Senate, flipping four seats and earning a three-seat majority, while also retaining a House majority, though the party's majority narrowed to three seats after losing two seats.

 Electoral system

 The president and vice president of the United States are elected through the Electoral College, determined by the number of senators and representatives with an additional three representatives for Washington, D.C.
 A majority of 270 votes is needed to win the election.
-Forty-eight states use a winner-take-all system, in which states award all of their electors to the winner of the popular vote.
+48 states use a winner-take-all system, in which states award all of their electors to the winner of the popular vote.
 In Maine and Nebraska, two votes are allocated to the winner of the popular vote, while each of the individual congressional districts have one vote.
-Electoral votes are certified by state electors in December and by Congress on January 6.
+Electoral votes are cast by state electors in December and are counted by Congress on January 6.
 Presidential candidates are selected in a presidential primary, conducted through primary elections run by state governments or caucuses run by state parties which bind convention delegates to candidates.
 A brokered convention occurs when a candidate does not receive a majority of votes on the first round of voting, or when a candidate withdraws.

 Election Day in the United States is held on the first Tuesday that falls after the first Monday in November.
 The 2028 presidential election will occur on November 7, 2028.